Price & Hours

 - Museums, Sightseeing Type

 - Less than 1 hour Time to Spend

 One ticket gets you access to both the lighthouse and the museum.
 Admission for adults costs $10; kids ages 6 and up get in for $5, while children 5 and younger can enter for free.
-Visitors are divided on whether the admission price is worth the local history provided in the museum, but most agree that the 365-degree views seen from the top of the lighthouse are unbeatable.
+Visitors are divided on whether the admission price is worth the local history provided in the museum, but most agree that the panormaic views seen from the top of the lighthouse are unbeatable.
 The lighthouse and museum are open daily (except Christmas) from 9:30 a.m. to 4:30 p.m.
 Situated across the street from the Ernest Hemingway Home and Museum, the lighthouse is located in Old Town.
 Reviewers say there is a parking lot located on Truman Avenue, but most recommend walking in from town.

 - Thing to Do